Chevrolet Tahoe: 2004

 Tahoe received minor updates for 2004, most notably newly designed 16- and 17-inch wheel choices, updated black outlined taillights, and a tire-pressure monitoring system.
 A new DVD entertainment system was introduced that could also be ordered with a sunroof.
-Hydroboost brakes and a front-passenger seat belt reminder were also added as was a 7-pin to 4-pin trailer brake wiring adapter.
+Hydroboost brakes and a front-passenger seat belt reminder were also added as was a seven- to four-pin trailer brake wiring adapter.
 2004 was the final year the Tahoe could be ordered with rear barn doors.
 The "Tahoe" badge on the front doors was removed.

 The 4.8L Vortec 4800 V8 is now rated at 285 hp and 295 lbft, while the 5.3L Vortec 5300 V8 is now rated at 295 hp and 330 lbft.

 New colors for 2004 were Dark Blue Metallic, Silver Birch Metallic, and Sport Red Metallic.

 2005

 For 2005, the Z71 package was now available on 2WD models with updated red and gray side pillar emblems, and the Chevrolet tailgate emblem returned on Z71 models where a gold and silver Z71 logo had been in previous years (2001–2004).
 A sixth-generation OnStar system with analog/digital coverage and improved hands-free capabilities is now standard on all trims, while a touch-screen navigation system is now optional.
 Other new features included an upgraded tire-pressure monitoring system, 160-amp alternator, new interior trim, updated body side molding, and redesigned aerodynamic side-sill assist steps to improve efficiency.
 All Tahoes came standard with a rear liftgate and liftglass, and halfway through 2005, a new rear liftglass design was standard featuring a borderless frame.

 A new all-electric cooling system helps with quiet operation as well as fuel efficiency.
 New aerodynamic changes, including a new front air deflector, help the Tahoe improve fuel efficiency by about 1 MPG.

 New colors include Sandstone Metallic and Bermuda Blue Metallic.